White trash: Post-Reconstruction

 After Reconstruction governments were "Redeemed", and Southern states returned to "local control" - i.e. white supremacist rule - some Southern conservatives in power expressed their desire to "conserve" the Blacks, and many African Americans, having no real alternative, accepted their protection as their best available option.
 This exposed a class-based fracture in the Southern white population.
 The aristocratic Governor of South Carolina, ex-Confederate General Wade Hampton III, said that the "better class of whites" approved of this policy, but that "the lower whites are less favorable".
 A Black member of the Virginia Assembly in 1877 was reported by Democratic politician Jabez Lamar Monroe Curry as saying that "he and his race relied for the protection of their rights & liberties, not on the 'poor white trash' but on the 'well-raised' gentleman".
 In 1890, the editor of a Black newspaper editorialized that the demand in the South for Jim Crow laws did not come from the "best people of the South", but from the "worst class of whites" in that region.

 Around 1890, the term "redneck" began to be widely used for poor white southerners.
 State legislator Guy Rencher, a self-proclaimed "redneck", claimed the term came from his own "long red neck".

-Puerto Rico (circa 1899): "The farming class is about on a par with the poor darkies down South, and varies much even in race and color, ranging from Spanish white trash to full-blooded Ethiopians."
+Puerto Rico (c.
+1899): "The farming class is about on a par with the poor darkies down South, and varies much even in race and color, ranging from Spanish white trash to full-blooded Ethiopians."